albusfangautonomy/control_notes/notes/tips.md

 1. The **peaks** at resonance on bode plots are caused by the presence of **lightly damped poles**.
 A higher order bode plot can have multiple peaks since the system may have multiple **lightly damped poles**.

-2. The presence of **RHP zeroes** make the system **non-minimum phase** by introducing a non-causal phase lag, which means the transient response w goes in the wrong direction first.
+2. The presence of **RHP zeroes** make the system **non-minimum phase** by introducing a non-causal phase lag, which means the transient response and step response go in the wrong direction first in time domain.
     - **Each RHP zero cause the system to switch directions**.

 3. Bode plot shows the **steady state response only** (evaluating at $$s=j\omega$$).
 Transient response can only be investigated in **time-domain** since it is a time baseed phenomenon.